Tatsoi Asian Greens Salad Recipe

 Tatsoi (sometimes spelled tat soi) or Pak Choi (Cantonese 塌菜) is a variety of Chinese cabbage commonly known as spinach mustard or rosette bok choy.
 The leaves resemble small spoons, so some call them spoon mustard.
 It comes in varieties such as green tatsoi, red tatsoi, and purple tatsoi.

 This Asian green belongs to the Brassicaceae, or mustard, family and is closely related to bok choy.
-In the farmer’s markets, they are often sold in small bundles (with stems and leaves) and in my local grocery stores, they are sold in boxed greens with leafy parts only.
+At farmer’s market, it is often sold in small bundles (with stems and leaves) and in my local grocery stores, they are sold in boxed greens with leafy parts only.
 Learn more about the Chinese vegetable -tatsoi.

 Tatsoi Flavor